All Episodes

 It's not just a term limits thing.

-No, no, no, I know that too.
+No, no, no, I know that, too.

-Well, uh, look, I know what you're saying.
+Well, look, I know what you're saying.

-If we had term limits, we wouldn't have Barney Frank to laugh at.
+Well, but what you're saying at rock bottom, if we had term limits, we wouldn't have Barney Frank to laugh at.

 We wouldn't have John Kerry as a buffoon.

-We wouldn't have Pelosi running it, it'd be gone.
+We wouldn't have Pelosi run on it.

 I understand what you're saying, but I'm a literalist.